Nike nixes tribute shoe plan after Iverson protest

 Iverson, who retired last season, has had a shoe contract with Reebok since Philadelphia made him the No. 1 overall pick in the 1996 NBA draft.
 Iverson’s signature shoe, “The Answer,” was Reebok’s flagship sneaker and runaway top seller during his prime seasons in the late 1990s, early 2000s.
 And Reebok is getting ready to release a new Iverson version of its iconic “Pump” sneaker.

 A letter faxed this week by Iverson’s attorney, Derek Challenger, to Nike demands the company remove the sneaker from any retail inventories or website advertisements and cease any future sales of the product.

-Challenger said Thursday after learning Nike was pulling the shoe that Iverson should be compensated for shoes that have already been sold and would still object if the No. 3 is on the heel of the sneaker.
+Challenger said on Thursday after learning Nike was pulling the shoe that Iverson should be compensated for shoes that have already been sold, and would still object if the No. 3 is on the heel of the sneaker.

-Lucas Ehrbar, editor of the website Nikeblog.com, said the Iverson-like sneaker released under the Nike Sportswear banner was already released in Asia.
-Ehrbar said Reebok's brand has fallen among basketball sneaker junkies, leaving a gap for the dominant brand to model sneakers for the 2001 NBA MVP.
+Lucas Ehrbar, editor of the website Nikeblog.com, said the sneaker released under the Nike Sportswear banner was already released in Asia.

 Even in retirement, Iverson still has worldwide appeal to sneakerheads.
-The Nike tribute sneaks can be found on eBay — under a search for Iverson — for $109 to $129 a pair.
+The Nike tribute sneakers can be found on eBay — under a search for Iverson — for $109 to $129 a pair.